Opinion

 • Head-to-head competitions

 This is NOT a scientific algorithm or an AI bot making picks.
-I'm just a guy who watches A LOT of pickleball.
+I'm just a guy who watches a lot of pickleball.
 With that being said, I am only including players who have recently played on the PPA Tour.

 Please note: Both Irena Tereschenko and Yana Newell had great seasons in 2023, but I haven't seen them play yet this year, so for now they are out of my power rankings.